dapr/proposals/20240919-scheduler-failure-policy.md

 ## Background

-The [Scheduler](https://docs.dapr.io/concepts/dapr-services/scheduler/) (and [go-etcd-cron](https://github.com/diagridio/go-etcd-cron/)) library are responsible for managing and executing jobs of all target consuming types.
+The [Scheduler](https://docs.dapr.io/concepts/dapr-services/scheduler/) (and [go-etcd-cron](https://github.com/diagridio/go-etcd-cron/) library) are responsible for managing and executing jobs of all target consuming types.
 When a Job is triggered, it is sent on a gRPC streaming connection from Scheduler to a connected daprd that implements that [Job target](https://github.com/dapr/dapr/blob/da6fb0db46b4d2932640eeaaaccf8b76f248f388/dapr/proto/scheduler/v1/scheduler.proto#L115).
 In the event that this fails, for example if the trigger itself fails or there are no daprd instances connected for that target, the Job will currently still be marked as "triggered" a.k.a. "ticked" on the queue backend.
-While always ticking failed jobs can be desirable behaviour, this is not always the case- and the applications often requires the job trigger to be retried multiple times on that tick to ensure durability of the schedule.
+While always ticking failed jobs can be desirable behaviour, this is not always the case- and applications often require the job trigger to be retried multiple times on that tick to ensure durability of the schedule.

 ## Expectations and alternatives